nextbharat-sic/agile6th_dairy_application/TECHNICAL_DOCUMENTATION.md

 ## Conclusion

-Dairy Manager represents a modern, scalable solution for dairy farm management.
+Kisan Diary represents a modern, scalable solution for dairy farm management.
 Built with Flutter and Firebase, it provides a robust foundation for agricultural technology solutions.
 The clean architecture, comprehensive state management, and user-friendly interface make it an excellent choice for dairy farmers seeking digital transformation.

 The application's modular design allows for easy maintenance and feature additions, while the Firebase backend ensures scalability and reliability.
-With proper testing and deployment practices, Dairy Manager can serve as a reliable tool for modern dairy farm operations.
+With proper testing and deployment practices, Kisan Diary can serve as a reliable tool for modern dairy farm operations.

 ---